Find out what's happening to everyone!

 of complications from heart bypass surgery

-It is with great sadness that we report the death of Walter Cohen, in an automobile accident near his home in the Adirondacks.
+It is with great sadness that we report the death of Walter Cohen, in an automobile accident near his home in the Adirondacks on September 27, 2007.

 "To those of you who worked with us and knew us as 'Bernie & Walter,' I feel that I lost part of myself now that Walter's gone.
 We were a creative team for over 20 years.
 Two shy art directors who wrote our own copy, were our own assistants, as well as our own supervisors.